NordicPlayground/nrf5-sdk-for-eddystone/README.md

 # nRF5 SDK for Eddystone™

+NOTE: Source code is coming soon.
+You may still follow the [Quick start](#quick-start) guide to flash your nRF52 DK with the firmware.

 This is an example implementation of the Eddystone GATT Configuration Service for nRF52.
 Support for nRF51 is scheduled for a future release.
 The application is intended to be used together with the open source [nRF Beacon for Eddystone](https://github.com/NordicSemiconductor/Android-nRF-Beacon-for-Eddystone) Android App.
 It is recommended to read the [official specification](https://github.com/google/eddystone) for Eddystone, an open beacon format from Google to get a thorough understanding.
 Go to [Quick start](#quick-start) if you want to experiment right away.

 <img src="https://github.com/google/eddystone/blob/master/branding/assets/png/EddyStone_final-01.png" alt="Eddystone logo" width="300px" align="middle">